The Circadian Tower

 The Circadian Tower is the building where Nexus Dynamics eliminated sleep.
 It runs 24 hours a day.
 It has no windows on the interior floors, because windows remind the building's occupants that time is passing, and the Circadian Protocol is designed to make the passage of time irrelevant.

 Two hundred researchers occupy the Tower.
 All of them are Full Wakefulness users.
 Davi Okonkwo works 20-hour days in a windowless office on the 14th floor.
-The third generation of wakefulness is in development here — the version that aims to eliminate not just the need for sleep, but the desire for it.
+Dr. Yuen Sato is among those developing the third generation of wakefulness here — the version that aims to eliminate not just the need for sleep, but the desire for it.

 Conditions Report